Image: Perspective from above on a container ship in the port

 What are the parties’ obligations in this triangular constellation?

 The exporter is the policyholder under the Supplier Credit Guarantee with all rights and obligations.
 It must ensure that it is able to fulfil its obligations independently of the forfaiting transaction.
 The forfaiter is not a policyholder.
-The FFG has a guarantee-like structure for the benefit of the forfaiter.
+The Forfaiting Guarantee has a guarantee-like structure for the benefit of the forfaiter.
 Accordingly, the forfaiter’s own obligations are confined to those actions that it can control itself.
 These particularly entail the obligation for the forfaiter to satisfy itself with the diligence dictated by sound banking practice that the exporter has submitted evidence confirming that the deliveries/services have been made to the foreign customer before disbursing the forfaiting proceeds.

 When and how is indemnification paid?

-The subsequent usual loss assessment process determines whether or not an indemnification claim exists under the Supplier Credit Guarantee.
-If so, the forfaiter receives indemnification for the further 15 percentage points of the covered receivable under the export transaction after the expiry of the standard six-month waiting period.
-Otherwise, the forfaiter continues to receive indemnification for continuing maturities under the FFG, although no indemnity is paid under the Supplier Credit Guarantee.
-Since such a loss, which is not indemnifiable under the supplier credit cover, falls within the exporter’s sphere of risk, the Federal Government has a corresponding right of recourse against the exporter.
+Otherwise, the forfaiter continues to receive indemnification for continuing maturities under the Forfaiting Guarantee, although no indemnity is paid under the Supplier Credit Guarantee.
+Since such a loss, which is not indemnifiable under the Supplier Credit Cover, falls within the exporter’s sphere of risk, the Federal Government has a corresponding right of recourse against the exporter.

 How is the right of recourse against the exporter structured?